CoregoLabs/Proposal/README.md

 TODO: add design image here
 Visual description:

-Similarly to how we showcase the regions in the base design we will list all of the regions that are assigned to a specific task.
-However, we won’t show all the data here that is part of the base design since it isn’t really relevant.
+Similarly to how we showcase the regions in the base design, we will list all the regions assigned to a specific task.
+However, we won’t show all the data here that is part of the base design since it isn’t relevant.

 We will showcase the following metadata on each card item:
 1. Region name